Skip navigation

 Treatment

-Very strong topical steroid creams or ointments are sometimes used to speed the disappearance of the lesions.
+GA can resolve on its own.
+You may not need treatment for GA, except for cosmetic reasons.
+Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
-Some physicians may choose to freeze the lesions with liquid nitrogen.
+Some providers may choose to freeze the bumps with liquid nitrogen.

 Outlook (Prognosis)